CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 What doesn't work yet:

-* Gradle versions older than 7 (I'd like to get it working on Gradle 4, if at all possible, possibly with degraded functionality)
 * Minecraft versions other than 1.4.7 don't work
   * The long-term goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable
 * Generated IDE run configs are broken.